1973–74 NHL season

 The 1973–74 NHL season was the 57th season of the National Hockey League.
 The Philadelphia Flyers won the Stanley Cup championship, the team's first.
 The team was the first of the post-1967 teams to win the Cup.

 League business

 With owner Charles O. Finley unable to find a buyer, the league took over operation of the troubled California Golden Seals in February 1974.
 Fred Glover then resigned as general manager-coach.
 Garry Young, who had served as general manager from October 1971 to November 1972, agreed to return.
-Marshall Johnston, a defenseman for the Seals, retired and took over as coach.
+Marshall Johnston, a defenseman for the Golden Seals, retired and took over as coach.

 The 1973 NHL amateur draft was held on May 15 at the Mount Royal Hotel in Montreal, Quebec.
 Denis Potvin was selected first overall by the New York Islanders.

 Regular season

 The Philadelphia Flyers, who developed the nickname "Broad Street Bullies" because of their physical style of play, dethroned the Chicago Black Hawks as the West Division champions behind the dominant play of Bobby Clarke and Bernie Parent.